collective/collective.developermanual/source/tutorials/source.rst

 Introduction
 =============

-Here we have collected best practices how to install Plone in various situations.
+Here we have collected best practices on how to install Plone in various situations.

 .. note::